-Comprehensive income is comprised of Net income and Other comprehensive income.
-Other comprehensive income consists of the unrealized gain amortization on the Company's pension plan obligation for its two frozen defined benefit pension plans, and the corresponding tax effect.
+Comprehensive income is comprised of Net income and Other comprehensive income (loss).
+Other comprehensive income (loss) consists of the unrealized gain amortization on the Company's pension plan obligation for its two frozen defined benefit pension plans, unrealized loss on captive insurance collateral, and the corresponding tax effect.